astikanand/astikanand.github.io/techblogs/coding-problem-patterns/2_intelligent_hashing.md

 ###### Introduction:

-- This pattern is based on the intelligent using of hashing to solve the problems.
+- This pattern is based on the intelligent use of hashing to solve the problems.

 <br>